Crystalsnails/hamibot-auto_xuexiqiangguo/README.md

 ### Features
 * Fix bugs
+* Killed all `findOne()` and `waitFor()` that may lead to a choke.
-* restructed the original project so if unexpected circumstance happend(bad react of the destinated app/bad network),the script restart itself to adjust.
+* Restructed the original project so if unexpected circumstance happend(bad react of the destinated app/bad network),the script restart itself to adjust.

 ## How to use?
 * Refer to the hamibot version of the original project.